GlenM42/BusinessSurvival/README.md

 - **/data/**: the repository with the main data about survival rates across the industries.
 For more information refer to [US Bureau of Labor Statistics](https://www.bls.gov/bdm/bdmage.htm#Information).
 - `main.py`: the main script, which plots the business survival rates over time by establishment year.
 - `industries.py`: the script that plots average business survival rates over time by industry.
+It also produces *averages.csv* and *processed_data.csv* for later use.
+- `stats.py`: the main script for statistical analysis.
+It does two jobs: does the LMM, and Likelihood Ratio Test.
 - `README.md`: this is what you are reading right now.
 - `requirements.txt`: self-explanatory.
 - `.gitignore`: self-explanatory.
+- `processed_data.csv`: this is the first dataframe saved in a form of a csv.
+It has all the industries and all the years.
+- `averages.csv`: here we grouped the survival rates by industries and establishment years.
+- `stats.ipynb`: a Jupiter notebook that presents the coherent picture of the study in an organized manner.

 # Usage